The Vic Hislop Shark Show Display

 The large shark which stood over the display is also available but for a price.
 We have been advised it will be in the region of $4000.
 This is beyond our means so we are looking for assistance to acquire this item.

-A plaque acknowledging donations over $100 will be erected along with the shark once acquired.
+A plaque acknowledging donations over $100 has been erected along with the large shark.